asyncio-docs/asyncio-doc/webscraper.rst

     :start-after: import aiohttp
     :end-before: def get_multiple_pages

-The arguments are the same as for the previous function to retrieve one page plus the additional argument ``session``.
+The arguments are the same as those for the previous function to retrieve one page plus the additional argument ``session``.
 The first task is to construct the full URL as a string from the given host, port, and the desired waiting time.